The OrbitTools Libraries

 Professional Edition and Track Library

 In 2009, I integrated the changes recommended in "Revisiting Space Track Report No. 3" (D. Valledo, et al.) into my C# implementation, and did the same for my C++ implementation in 2010.
 These two implementations of the software represent the Professional Edition, and are available only to customers who purchase a license agreement.
 In 2012, I developed the Track Library as an extension of the Professional Edition.
 The Track Library provides implementations of common tasks performed by satellite tracking software, including satellite pass predictions.
 Information about the Track Library can be found here.

 More information about the the Public, Standard, and Professional Editions of the OrbitTools libraries can be found here.

 For excellent information on the underlying physics of orbits, visible satellite observations, current NORAD TLE data, and other related material, see www.celestrak.com which is maintained by Dr. T. S. Kelso.

 The Public Edition software may be used free of charge for non-commercial applications only; commercial users please contact the author for information regarding the Standard and Professional Editions of the software.

-csOrbitTools.zip (47 KB, updated January 12, 2013) - This download contains an implementation of the NORAD SGP4/SDP4 algorithms packaged as .NET assemblies.
+csOrbitTools.zip (52 KB, updated July 6, 2014) - This download contains an implementation of the NORAD SGP4/SDP4 algorithms packaged as .NET assemblies.
 The assemblies are written entirely in C#.
-The download contains source code for the SGP4/SDP4 algorithms and miscellaneous supporting classes.
-Also included in the ZIP file is a companion C# program that demonstrates how to use the assemblies to calculate the ECI position of a satellite and its look angle from a location on Earth.
+The download contains complete source code for the SGP4/SDP4 algorithms and miscellaneous supporting classes.
+Also included in the ZIP file is a companion C# program that demonstrates how to use the assemblies to calculate the ECI position of a satellite, as well as its look angle from a location on Earth.

 Make a Contribution!